Pecorino Romano Cheese: History, Information, Interesting Facts

-Pecorino Romano is one of the most famous cheeses of the Italian dairy tradition.
+Pecorino Romano cheese is one of the most famous Italian dairy specialties.
 Its origins, as it’s easy to understand from the name, are closely connected to the historic city of Rome and, more generally, to Lazio Region.
-Not surprisingly, it’s fundamental ingredient in many of the most typical dishes of this territory: culinary specialties whose name is very well known all over the world, such as, for example, ‘Spaghetti alla Carbonara’ and ‘Bucatini all’Amatriciana’.
+Not surprisingly, it’s fundamental ingredient in many of the most typical dishes of this territory: delicacies such as ‘Spaghetti alla Carbonara’ and ‘Bucatini all’Amatriciana’.

 ‘Pecorino’ is a type of Italian hard cheese made from sheep’s milk: an ingredient that makes it particularly tasty.
 The origins of this dairy specialty are very ancient and can be generally located in the Mediterranean area.
 There are many types of Pecorino: while sharing the same name, each of them stands out for its particular flavor.